 Intervention: Risk allocation and control provisions redesigned.

-Result: Structured investor commitment secured.
+Result: Structured commitment secured.

-Intervention: Capital mix recalibrated to strengthen repayment durability.
+Intervention: Capital mix recalibrated for repayment strength.

-Result: Approval moved forward under revised sanction terms.
+Result: Approval progressed under revised terms.

 For promoters, CFOs, and board members managing active project finance, bank funding, term loan, working capital, or investor-led mandates where approvals remain unclear or negotiations are stretching.